lawmurray/Birch/README.md

 ### Installing the examples

 You may also want to install the example programs.
 These are in a separate `Birch.Example` repository.
-To build, run the following from within the `Birch.Example` directory:
+To build and install, run the following from within the `Birch.Example` directory:

     birch build
+    birch install

 Then, to run an example, use: